Release Notes - Yoda v2.0

 What’s new

-• Deprecated intake module
+• Intake module deprecation: Deprecated the intake module

 Changes affecting technical administrators

-• Add support for Ubuntu 24.04 and AlmaLinux 9
+• Ubuntu and AlmaLinux support: added support for Ubuntu 24.04 and AlmaLinux 9

-• Add new admin privilege group (priv-admin)
+• New admin privilege group: introduced a new admin privilege group (priv-admin)

 Other changes